 - White blood cells - 1%

 Now, at the beginning of the article, I asked you to write down what you thought was the largest risk factor for blood clots.
-Many people are told that the primary risk factor it's having high cholesterol, or eating cholesterol-heavy foods.
+Many people believe that the primary risk factor is having high cholesterol, or eating cholesterol-heavy foods (14).
 This is 100% not true—even though this may be what you've ben told all your life.

-As you can see, cholesterol only makes up a tiny fraction of a clot.
-Consuming cholesterol is not going to form clots.
-Not only is cholesterol not a significant risk factor for clotting, but it's also incredibly useful for your body—so don't cut cholesterol out of your diet.
+As you can see, cholesterol only makes up a tiny fraction of a clot(15).
+Cholesterol may not be a significant risk factor for clotting, and it actually may be incredibly useful for your body(16).

-The real cause of artery clotting is something called plasminogen activator inhibitor-1 (PAI-1).
-PAI-1 is an enzyme inhibitor.
+The real cause of artery clotting may be something called plasminogen activator inhibitor-1 (PAI-1).
+PAI-1 is an enzyme inhibitor(17).
 Let me explain why this is a problem.
 Blood clots are continually being dissolved and formed.
-There is an antithrombotic enzyme in your blood supply called tissue plasmogen activator (TPA).
+There is an antithrombotic enzyme in your blood supply called tissue plasmogen activator (TPA)(18).

 PAI-1 blocks this chain reaction and prevents TPA from dissolving plaque and blood clots.
 So instead of TPA dissolving clots and plaque before they become a problem by clogging up blood vessels, the clots continue to build and build.
-This is what leads to things like heart attack, stroke, deep vein thrombosis (DVT), atherosclerosis, pulmonary embolism, and other ischemic events.
+This is what may lead to things like heart attack, stroke, deep vein thrombosis (DVT), atherosclerosis, pulmonary embolism, and other ischemic events(20).

-The key is to reduce your levels of PAI-1—not cholesterol.
+The key is to reduce your levels of PAI-1—not cholesterol(21).

 How to avoid blood clots, strokes, and heart attacks

-Glucose - high blood glucose levels boost PAI-1 levels and promote clots.
-The number one reason many people have high blood glucose is because of consuming carbohydrates (which turn into sugar).
-That's why a ketogenic or low-carb diet can help you get your glucose under control.
-Another thing you can do to lower blood glucose is to exercise regularly.
+Glucose - high blood glucose levels boost PAI-1 levels and promote clots(22).
+The number one reason many people have high blood glucose is because of consuming carbohydrates (which turn into sugar)(23).
+That's why a ketogenic or low-carb diet can help you get your glucose under control(24).
+Another thing you can do to lower blood glucose is to exercise regularly(25).

-Insulin - Although insulin is a very important hormone in small amounts, too much is a very bad thing.
-Insulin boosts PAI-1 levels, which increases your heart attack and stroke risk.
-The best way to avoid this is by going on a keto diet.
-Low carb and low-sugar diets have proven to help lower insulin levels in people with obesity, diabetes, metabolic syndrome, and polycystic ovary syndrome.
-Apple cider vinegar is also great for keeping insulin levels under control.
+Fat Storing Hormone - Although Fat Storing Hormone is a very important hormone in small amounts, too much is a very bad thing.
+Fat Storing Hormone boosts PAI-1 levels, which increases your heart attack and stroke risk(26).
+One of the best ways to help avoid this is going on a keto diet(27).
+Low carb and low-sugar diets have proven to help lower Fat Storing Hormone levels in people with obesity, diabetes, metabolic syndrome, and polycystic ovary syndrome(28).
+Apple cider vinegar is also great for helping to keep Fat Storing Hormone levels under control(29).

 Cortisol - When you get stressed, your adrenal glands release cortisol.
 Cortisol is a steroid hormone that is vital for regulating numerous bodily functions.
 Like anything, too much isn't a good thing.
-Most often, chronic stress and unhealthy eating are the causes of high cortisol levels.
-If you can maintain a keto diet and also practice mindfulness and meditation, you'll have lower cortisol levels.
+Most often, chronic stress and unhealthy eating are the causes of high cortisol levels(30).
+If you can maintain a healthy keto diet and also practice mindfulness and meditation, you'll likely have lower cortisol levels(31).

 Final thoughts on avoiding clots, strokes, and heart attacks

-You may have noticed a theme here: stay away from carbs and sugar, exercise, and eat healthy and organic and grass-fed foods.
-Even though a family history of stroke, heart attack, and clots can increase your risk, these things matter far more.
-If you can clean these up, not only will you reduce your PAI-1 levels, you'll also reduce your risk of high blood pressure.
-As you may know, blood pressure levels also have a significant impact on artery function.
+You may have noticed a theme here: stay away from carbs and sugar, exercise, and eat healthy organic and grass-fed foods.
+Even though a family history of stroke, heart attack, and clots can increase your risk, these things may matter far more(36).
+If you can clean these up, not only will you likely reduce your PAI-1 levels, you may also help reduce your risk of high blood pressure (37).
+As you may know, blood pressure levels also have a significant impact on artery function(38).

-Keep in mind that it's always better to try natural remedies before traditional medications if you can.
-Anticoagulants (blood-thinning medications) are often prescribed for disorders such as heart attack, stroke, pulmonary embolism, and other embolus-related problems.
+When possible, consider giving natural remedies a try before or along with traditional medications, but always talk to your doctor first.
+Anticoagulants (blood-thinning medications) are often prescribed for disorders such as heart attack, stroke, pulmonary embolism, and other embolus-related problems(39).
 The problem with anticoagulants (like rivaroxaban, apixaban, and warfarin) is that they can reduce blood clotting too much.

-You should avoid blood thinners whenever possible.
-Instead, work on healthy habits that drive down your PAI-1 levels, so it doesn't block TPA, which naturally dissolves blood clots.
+Consider working on healthy habits that drive down your PAI-1 levels, so it doesn't block TPA, which helps to naturally dissolve blood clots(41).